unkokaeru/bilbois/content/Organised/University of Lincoln/Bachelor of Science with Honours in Mathematics/Year 2/Semester Two/MTH2001 Algebraic Structures/MTH2001 Algebraic Structures Pre-Lecture 2.md

 ![[Definition of Quick Subfield Theorem]]

 This can be used to show that, for example, Gaussian Integers are not a subfield of $\mathbb{C}$, but Gaussian Rationals are.
-We cal also show that every **finite** integral domain is a field, which makes testing even easier (and can demonstrate other properties that fields have).
+We can also show that every **finite** integral domain is a field, which makes testing even easier (and can demonstrate other properties that fields have).

 We can also show that things like integers modulo $n$ are fields if and only if $n$ is prime (as it makes the integral domain finite).